Environment and classical channels in categorical quantum mechanics: Connection to Selinger's CPM-construction

-Here we briefly describe the connection of Definition \ref{def:environment} to Selinger's CPM-comstruction \cite{Selinger}, which was established in \cite{SelingerAxiom}. \bR Given any dagger compact category ${\bf C}$, we define a new category $CPM({\bf C})$ which has the same objects as ${\bf C}$, and a morphisms of type $A\to B$ in $CPM({\bf C})$ is a morphism of type $A\otimes A\to B\otimes B$ in ${\bf C}$ of the shape:\bG \NOTE{we are not defining $f^*$ and $f_*$, so I put here a diagram with $f$ and $f^\dagger $ only.} \beq \eeq \e where $f:A\to B\otimes C$ is any morphism in ${\bf C}$.
-Then, $CPM({\bf C})$ is again a dagger compact category, and as already mentioned in Example \ref{Ex:CPM}, if we set ${\bf C}:={\bf FHilb}$ then the morphisms of the form (\ref{CPmap}) are exactly completely positive maps. \e
+Here we briefly describe the connection between Definition \ref{def:environment} and the CPM-comstruction \cite{Selinger}, which was established in \cite{SelingerAxiom}.
+Given any dagger compact category ${\bf C}$, we define a new category $CPM({\bf C})$ which has the same objects as ${\bf C}$, and a morphisms of type $A\to B$ in $CPM({\bf C})$ is a morphism of type $A\otimes A\to B\otimes B$ in ${\bf C}$ of the shape: \beq \eeq where $f:A\to B\otimes C$ is any morphism in ${\bf C}$.
+Then, $CPM({\bf C})$ is again a dagger compact category, and as already mentioned in Example \ref{Ex:CPM}, if we set ${\bf C}:={\bf FHilb}$ then the morphisms of the form (\ref{CPmap}) are exactly completely positive maps.